Skip to content

 This flexible layout allows users to isolate tenants from one another by simply providing a unique {prefix}.
 This can be helpful when using AWS IAM to scope access keys to particular S3 prefixes for example.

-All of the files aside from Segments are encoded using Protobuf.
-Serialized Protobuf is wrapped with a zerocopy ProtobufEnvelope:
+All of the files aside from Segments (Segment Encoding) are encoded using Bilrost and prefixed with a GraftFileHeader:

 }